clayne/SSEModdingGuide/README.md

 ### Installing Mod Organizer 2

 Mod Organizer 2 (MO2) is a program that will download and manage mod files for you.
+See [Introduction to Nexus Mods](https://github.com/CDimang/SSEModdingGuide/edit/main/README.md#introduction-to-nexus-mods) for more info.

+1. Navigate to MO2's [page on Nexus](https://www.nexusmods.com/skyrimspecialedition/mods/6194?tab=files).
+2. Click the **Files** tab.
+3. Look for **Mod Organizer 2**, then click **Manual Download**.
+4. Click **Slow Download**.
+5. Navigate to the download location and double click the installer.
+6. Follow the procedures provided by the installer.

 ## Overview of Mod Organizer 2 (MO2)

+MO2 is a program used to organize, install, and manage mods for popular games such as Fallout or The Elder Scrolls.

+Rather than tampering with the game's files, MO2 manages mods by separating them into an isolated folder, functioning as a virtual directory.
+The game will read files from MO2 rather than its own directory, tricking the game into thinking it's loading its own directory.
+Because the mods are isolated in their own folder, disabling and enabling mods can be done with a click of a button.

 ## Introduction to Nexus Mods
 ## Downloading and Installing Mods
 ## Essential Mods for Skyrim